About the Project

 - The state Medicaid program reported that they reference the QALY through use of ICER studies in drug coverage reviews.

-- In 2020, the Governor’s Prescription Drug Task Force indicated support for referencing other countries that use QALYs by recommending, “As an alternative, legislative action could be taken to establish a process for setting an upper payment limit for certain prescription drugs based on rates set by other countries, such as Canada, as a reference.”
+- In 2020, the Governor’s Prescription Drug Task Force issued a report that indicated support for referencing other countries that use QALYs by recommending, “As an alternative, legislative action could be taken to establish a process for setting an upper payment limit for certain prescription drugs based on rates set by other countries, such as Canada, as a reference.”

 - The same report supported creation of a drug affordability review board that was touted in the news by state legislators as supporting the creation of a Prescription Drug Affordability Board similar to the one created in Maryland.